evgenii/RL78/L12/lcd_demo/README.txt

-In this demo, a watch is showed and the results of the ADC conversion are displayed on the LCD screen Additionally, a welcome message and the same sampled values are sent out to the uart interface
+In this demo, a watch is shown.
+The results of an ADC conversion are displayed on the LCD screen, reading the voltage from the on-board potentiometer Additionally, a welcome message and the ADC readings are sent out to the uart interface